teuben/nemo/scripts/csh/mkmh97.md

 run with.

 The default run=run0 with m=1  nbody=2048 tstop=50 will take about 30 seconds to run,
 with the gyrfalcON code (code=1).
-With hackcode1 (code=0) it will be about 60 seconds.
+With hackcode1 (code=0) it will be about 60 seconds (2020 style i7-1185G7).

 ## Plotting Examples

-In the examples below the name *run0" is used, since that's the default for **run=**, however, if you want to preserve the data, be sure to use another run name!
+In the examples below the name **run0** is used, since that's the default for **run=**, however, if you want to preserve the data, be sure to use another run name!
+These are run inside of the run directory.

 1. Plot some initial conditions.
 Here is an X-Y plot, and an X-VX plot: